IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 ### Select All Rows

-Another useful API method that `{ComponentTitle}` provides is `SelectAll`.
+Another useful API method that `{ComponentName}` provides is `SelectAll`.
 By default this method will select all data rows, but if filtering is applied, it will select only the rows that match the filter criteria.
 If you call the method with *false* parameter, `SelectAll(false)` will always select all data in the grid, even if filtering is applied.

 > **Note** Keep in mind that `SelectAll()` will not select the rows that are deleted.

 ### Deselect All Rows

-`{ComponentTitle}` provides a `DeselectAll` method, which by default will deselect all data rows, but if filtering is applied will deselect only the rows that match the filter criteria.
+`{ComponentName}` provides a `DeselectAll` method, which by default will deselect all data rows, but if filtering is applied will deselect only the rows that match the filter criteria.
 If you call the method with *false* parameter, `DeselectAll(false)` will always clear all row selection state even if filtering is applied.

 ### How to get Selected Rows